mipum/PPShazam/README.md

 ### The baseline
 For Quantization aware implementation, we leverage on [Concrete ML image classification use case example](https://github.com/zama-ai/concrete-ml/tree/main/use_case_examples/cifar/cifar_brevitas_finetuning)
-The benefit we've gained from extensive investment in the PoC is that now we need to develop only two models - fp32 and quanitized image classification.
-All the work done in PoC on clustering stays intact, as we use here clusterization as sone at the PoC.
+The benefit we've gained from extensive investment in the PoC is that now we need to develop only two models - fp32 and quantized image classification.
+All the work done in PoC on clustering stays intact, as we use clusterization here as done at the PoC.
  - fp32 model implemented in [Fp32_model_training.ipynb](Fp32_model_training.ipynb) notebook
  - quantized model implemented in [Quantization_aware_training_and_evaluation.ipynb](Quantization_aware_training_and_evaluation.ipynb) notebook